fmeringdal/nettu-scheduler/README.md

 ## Overview

 `Nettu scheduler` is a self-hosted calendar and scheduler server that aims to provide the building blocks for building calendar / booking / appointments apps with ease.
 That includes dealing with event recurrences, event reminders, freebusy queries, bookingslots queries and a flexible way for bookable `User`s to configure their availibility (also supports buffers, closest- and furthest booking times and more!).
 It has a simple REST API and also a [JavaScript SDK](https://github.com/fmeringdal/nettu-scheduler-js-client) and [Rust SDK](https://crates.io/crates/nettu_scheduler_sdk).

+`Nettu scheduler` supports authentication through JWT tokens signed by your server and api-keys for server to server communication.

 <br/>